-Statement Regarding Compliance With Government Code section 11346.1(e)
+Statement Regarding Compliance with Government Code Section 11346.1(e)

-As explained herein, the Department of Justice (Department) has made substantial progress and proceeded with diligence toward compliance with Government Code section 11346.1(e).
-Specifically, as a result of experience gained since the implementation of the initial emergency regulations, the Department identified changes that will be reflected in the regulations that the Department intends to adopt by regular rulemaking (Certificate of Compliance).
+As explained herein, the Department of Justice (Department) has made substantial progress and proceeded with diligence toward compliance with Government Code section 11346.1, subdivision (e).
+Specifically, since the emergency readoption of the initial emergency regulations, the Department identified changes that are reflected in the regulations that the Department intends to adopt by regular rulemaking (Certificate of Compliance).
 These changes include adjusting fee provisions, amending forms incorporated by reference in the regulations, improving the overall clarity of the regulations based on feedback from the public and stakeholders, and creating and incorporating several additional forms into the regulations.

-The Department is currently drafting the final text of the regulations in order to incorporate the above-mentioned provisions and is preparing the necessary documentation to initiate the 45-day comment period.
-A readoption of the emergency regulations is necessary because the Department will not be able to complete the rulemaking process before the emergency regulations expire on December 31, 2019.
+The Department has completed the 45-day comment period and is currently drafting the Final Statement of Reasons.
+A readoption of the emergency regulations is necessary because the Department will not be able to complete its review before the emergency regulations expire on March 31, 2020.